jessingrass/useful-security-links/README.md

 <h2> Structuring The Process </h2>
 <p>I started with looking at existing models for implementing a security system from the ground up.
-Caveat: a profeissonal security scan should be a part of every business model!
+Caveat: a professional security scan should be a part of every business model!
 However, if you are not able to do the scan, or want to improve accountability, then it is not a bad idea, in my opinion, to investigate the structures and tools to build out internal security</p>